jasonsbeer/Amiga-N2630/AssemblyNotes.md

 ## Programming the CPLDs
 The three CPLDs (U600, U601, and U602) must be programmed before the N2630 will function.
 Each CPLD has a dedicated programming port, CN600, CN601, and CN602.
 The best way to program these is to plug the card into the Amiga, power it on, and program it while in circuit with power coming from the Amiga 2000.
 The JED files can be found [here](/Logic/JED).
 Make certain to program each CPLD with the matching JED file for your hardware revision.

-Discussion of how to program CPLDs is out of the scope of this document, but many resources are available on the internet.
+Discussion programming CPLDs is not in the scope of this document, but many resources are available on the internet.
 I have been using a Raspberry Pi 2 with xc3sprog.
 Xilinx programming dongles are also available.

 ## Programming the ROMs
 Most cheap EPROM programmers will handle the 27C256 EPROMs of the N2630.
 A popular one is the TL866II, but there are other options.
 There are a lot of these in the community.
 Someone may be able to assist if you do not wish to purchase a programmer.
 The EPROMs can be programmed independently of the N2630.